CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 ## Problems

 32-bit rendering was fixed in a recent PTB update, Mario says fonts work, the only thing broken ATM is HDMI audio.

+## Low disk space on 8GB EMMC?

+You can use the built-in `ncdu` command (`cd /; sudo ncdu`), or install `QDirStat` as a GUI.
+Snap cache can be cleared with `sudo ~/bin/snapcache.sh` and you can use `sudo apt install bleachbit` to clear logs and remove locale files to save ~400MB.
+You can also use `synaptic` to sort installed packages by size then try to find ones that seem not essential (pypy, geany and some others).

 ## Interface to GPIO?